Vienna porcelain: History

+In 1717, Claudius Innocentius Du Paquier went looking to produce porcelain in Vienna.
+When he was unsuccessful he bribed Christoph Conrad Hunger from Meissen for the secret formula.
+When Hunger's knowledge was not enough he hired Samuel Stölzel in 1719 leading to the factory's first successful hard-paste porcelain production.
 The factory was on Porzellangasse ("Porcelain Lane") in Alsergrund, now Vienna's 9th district.
 The history of the manufactory is often divided by German writers into five periods.
 The first period, used by all sources, was under its founder and first director du Paquier, who was given a monopoly for 25 years.
 This is therefore known as the "Du Paquier period", and many sources talk of "Du Paquier porcelain" and the "Du Paquier factory", usually with a capital "D", although his actual name has a small "d".
 While Meissen and most later German factories were owned by the local ruler, and usually heavily funded, du Pacquier received only permission to manufacture, and many orders for wares, from the emperor, and the factory seems always to have been under-capitalized in his time.
-This situation lasted from 1718 to 1744, when the monopoly expired and the financial difficulties apparently came to a head; the empress intervened by buying the factory, which was then renamed as the "Imperial State Manufactory Vienna".
+This situation lasted from 1718 to 1744, when the monopoly expired and the financial difficulties apparently came to a head; the Empress intervened by buying the factory, which was then renamed as the "Imperial State Manufactory Vienna".

 The second period is the "Plastic period" (1744–1784), the third is the "Sorgenthal period", or "Painterly period" (Malerische Periode) of 1784–1805, then the "Biedermeier period" (1805–1833) and finally the "Late Biedermeier period" (1833–1864).

 By the last quarter of the 18th century, as many as 120,000 pieces annually were exported to the Ottoman Empire; these were typically brightly coloured, but less finely painted than those for European markets.
 Many were sets of the small cups used for Turkish coffee.

-The factory received a boost from the Congress of Vienna in 1815, in the course of which it was visited by a number of monarchs and other leading figures, although King George IV of the United Kingdom never went to Vienna and so missed the service he would have been presented with.
-According to another account, the king preferred to be sent a quantity of Tokay wine.
+The factory received a boost from the Congress of Vienna in 1815, in the course of which it was visited by a number of monarchs and other leading figures, although Prince Regent George of the United Kingdom never went to Vienna and so missed the service he would have been presented with.
+According to another account, the Prince preferred to be sent a quantity of Tokay wine.
 Although exports to the Ottoman Empire continued, by the 1860s the factory was suffering from increased competition from Bohemian factories in particular, and was eventually closed by the Austrian parliament in 1864, with the moulds and other equipment being given to the Museum of Applied Arts, Vienna.
 The wares are sometimes called "old Vienna" (or Alt Wien in German).

 The name was revived in 1923 with the foundation of the Vienna Porcelain Manufactory Augarten.

+The reopening was fortunate as it went along with the Art Deco movement.
+It captivated the Viennese with symbolisms of modern living, optimistic atmosphere, and social changes.